flisanp/ms3-baby-food-recipes/README.md

 ### Design

-With a potential user in mind being a parent with a restricted time searching for recipes, I wanted to have a minimalistic design and focus on ways to quick and easy locate what they're looking for.
+With a potential user in mind being a parent with restricted time searching for recipes they can make for their babies, I wanted to have a minimalistic design and focus on ways to quick and easy locate what they're looking for.
 That is way I choose to have the recipes on a card that immidiately shows the recipes when they click on them rather then sending the user to an additional page.
-I choose to have a earthy color palette with calm colors that also had a good contrast ratio.
+This way they can click their way through several recipes to see if it's something that interest them without leaving the main page.
+I didn't want to have the classic pastel colors all over the page that you normally see when it's connected to babies and that is way I choose to have a color palette with calm colors that feels a little bit more modern and also has a good contrast ratio.
 The name Yum Yum is for me a playful way of saying that something is good when you're talking to a baby and also indicates that the website is designed with babies in mind.

 ![color palette]()

 #### Typography

 The main fonts that I choose for this project is Montserrat and Lato which are two quite simple sans-serif fonts that gives a clean expression and are easy to read.
 For the name of the website I have used Gluten which is a cursive font with round shapes that fits well with the kids theme.
-This font is also being used for the flash messages.
+It's also being used for the flash messages to tie the page together.
+This is a font that I think could feel a little overhelming and unserious if it's used too much so that is way I choose to use it sparingly.

 ## Features
 ### Existing Features